-After we released the original 7 nodes Turing Pi, we had many questions.
+After we released the original 7 nodes Raspberry Pi cluster, we had many questions.
 What to do next, how to increase the product’s value, what compute modules to choose, how many nodes, etc. We decided to determine the minimal cluster block size with options to connect hard drives and extension boards.
 The cluster block should be a self-sustained base node and with ample scope of scale.
 Next, we wanted the minimum cluster blocks to have an option to connect and form cluster federations and, at the same time, be cost-efficient and easy to scale.
 The speed of scale should be higher than connecting regular computers on the network and cheaper than the typical server hardware.
 Another thing, the minimum cluster units should be compact enough, mobile, energy-efficient, cost-effective, and easy to maintain.
 This is one of the key differences between server racks and everything related to them.

 Number of nodes